Santa Giulia

 A difficult village:

-Village Chiefs:
+Village chiefs:

 Judith BLITZ (Didy) opened the village in 1958, quickly succeeded by Gilbert TRIGANO.

-The last one was Alain Blanc.
+The last one was Alain BLANC.
 He closed Santa Giulia in 1986.

 The journey: